 With the implementation of FFPSA, the Department has been contacted by multiple CSCs and local agencies with existing evidence-based practices that are interested in entering into an interagency agreement for Title IV-E reimbursement.
-The Department has begun gathering information from CSC of Palm Beach County, Palm Beach County Board of County Commissioners, and Hillsborough County Children's Services to initiate the process.
+The Department began communication with CSC of Palm Beach County, Palm Beach County Board of County Commissioners, and Hillsborough County CSC; however, further progress is pending approval of the Department's Title IV-E Prevention State Plan.